 If you are able to recover from the initial infection, it may heal with an opaque scar.
 Corneal scars can distort the corneal shape and harm its focusing ability.
 A hard contact lens may be able to help in this situation.
 If the scar is in the corneal center it can block light from coming into the eye and severely distort vision.
 Visual restoration may require a corneal transplant.

 Corneal ulcers are treated with extremely frequent doses of one or more types of antibiotics.
 The antibiotics can be irritating, but it is crucial to follow your doctor’s instructions to save the cornea.

 As mentioned above, the cornea has no blood flow.
 That is why your doctor cannot simply give you a pill by mouth to kill the infection.
 When we take antibiotics by mouth, they get into our bloodstream where the antibiotic is distributed throughout the body to constantly bathe the infected area.
 Because the cornea has no blood flow, pills will not work.
 To constantly bathe the infection in antibiotic, you have to do it manually.
 This is most commonly done with antibiotic eye drops.
 When you put a drop on your eye, it washes away in just a few minutes.
 The effect of each drop may last more than just a few minutes since some is absorbed into the cornea.

 Unfortunately, the effect with each drop doesn’t last long.
 That is why your doctor will have you take the medications every 5 minutes for the first hour or so to load up the cornea with medication.
 After the first hour, you will likely be allowed to back off to taking the drops every hour.
 Your doctor will tell you the necessary instructions specific to your case.
-In some serious cases, we have successfully treated corneal ulcers with injection of medication directly into the cornea.
+In some serious cases, we have successfully treated corneal ulcers with an injection of medication directly into the cornea.
 Hydrating the tissue as such can help to get a higher concentration of medicine into the cornea quickly.

 How long does it take to kill a corneal ulcer?